apache/dubbo-go-samples/health_check/README.md

 ## 2. Invoking the Health Check Service by Making an HTTP Request

-Start the `instance` service in `dubbo-go-samples/health_check/go-server`.
+Start service in `dubbo-go-samples/health_check/go-server`.
 You can make the following HTTP request to check the status of the "greet.GreetService":

 ```http
 POST /grpc.health.v1.Health/Check